One of my past PCB projects is the "pxlBlck_multiPCB". As the name suggests this PCB is the heart of several future pxlBlck variants.

 - QWIIC-I2C expansion port

-I had the circuit board manufactured by the circuit board manufacturer PCBWay.com, who made it available to me free of charge.
-At this point, thank you again for the great service and cooperation. 🙂
+I bought the board from the board manufacturer PCBWay.com which has provided me with these free of charge.
+At this point, thank you again for the great service and cooperation 🙂.

-In the following you can see a few pictures of the fully assembled circuit board and (almost) all possible components.
-Unfortunately, due to the current shortage of chips, some sensors such as the BME280 are very expensive or poorly available, which is why I did not install it.
+In the following you can see a few pictures of the finished board and (almost) all possible components.
+Unfortunately, some sensors such as the BME280 are very expensive or poorly available due to the current chip shortage, which is why I have not installed it.

-For the construction you have to master SMD soldering tasks.
-The following articles provide tips on how to do this.
+For the assembly you have to master SMD soldering tasks.
+The following articles contain tips for this.

 - Electronics - My friend the soldering iron